awsdocs/aws-doc-sdk-examples/dotnet/example_code_legacy/README.md

-# README for AWS SDK for .NET Documentation Examples - Legacy code examples
+# README for AWS SDK for .NET documentation examples - legacy code examples

 This is a collection of legacy code examples for the AWS SDK for .NET public documentation.
-Legacy code examples may use older versions of the .NET framework, and they may not contain unit tests.
+Legacy code examples might use older versions of the .NET framework, and they might not contain unit tests.

 You can find new and updated code examples in the folder example_code.
-Legacy code examples may be updated and moved from the example_code_legacy to the example_code folder.
+Legacy code examples might be updated and moved from the example_code_legacy to the example_code folder.

 # Prerequisites